IU-PR/Capstone_project/content/docs/2024/MoniDorm/week5.md

   <u>Additional Features Suggested:</u>

-    - Direct chat with maintenance staff.
-    - More detailed problem categorization.
-    - Option to attach photos to reports.
+    - **Photo Upload:** Option to attach photos to reports.
+    - **Report Tracking:** Ability to track the status of reports (approval or resolution).
+    - **Map Integration:** Map of dorms and report locations, as well as a map of failures.
+    - **Notification Enhancements:** Notifications about upcoming changes (e.g., water shutdowns), not just existing problems.
+    - **Improved Navigation:** More intuitive navigation buttons.
+    - **Alert Frequency Control:** Addressing the issue of receiving multiple alerts.
+    - **Message Management:** Retaining messages instead of deleting them.
+    - **Report Summarization:** More concise and informative messages in reports.
+    - **Update Information:** Providing updates on reports if there are new developments.
+    - **Resolution Feedback:** Results on resolving reported issues.

   **Overall Satisfaction:**

   <u>Satisfaction with Bot's Performance:</u>

-    - Average Rating: 4.4/5
+    - Average Rating: 4.6/5
     - Comments: Users were generally satisfied, noting improved efficiency in problem reporting.

   <u>Perceived Speed of Problem Resolution:</u>
-    - Average Rating: 4.2/5
+    - Average Rating: 7.8/10
-    - Comments: Users felt the bot sped up the reporting process, though some noted that resolution speed depended more on maintenance staff responsiveness.
+    - Comments: Users felt the bot sped up the reporting process, though some noted that resolution speed depended more on maintenance staff efficiency.

   <u>Recommendation to Others:</u>
-    1. Yes: 88%
+    1. Yes: 96.8%
-    2. No: 12%
+    2. No: 3.2%

     - Comments: Most users would recommend the bot, but those who wouldn't cited occasional technical issues as their reason.

     <u>Additional Comments/Suggestions:</u>

-    - "Great tool!
-Makes reporting issues much easier."
+    Bot alerts could be utilized more effectively by sending them through the administration dorm representatives.
+A push-button interface in the keyboard would improve usability.
+The bot is appreciated, and there are suggestions for further development, possibly expanding the system to the entire university or city.
+It is recommended to establish feedback to the bot after reporting a problem, speed up the processing of requests and fix the problem with sending "/start".
+It is also suggested to simplify the subscription system and make it so that messages are left rather than deleted.
+Overall, the project is rated as promising and shows significant improvements to the user interface.
+Users are optimistic that it will speed up the resolution of dorm problems and consider it a good project that can take the dorm problem notification system to the next level.

+    <u>**Future work:**</u>

+    **High priority**
+    - Improve Email Confirmation and Button Response Times: Address delays in email confirmations and slow button responses to enhance user experience.
+    - Intuitive Navigation: Add more intuitive navigation buttons and a push-button interface in the keyboard.
+    - Concise and Informative Reports: Ensure that messages in reports are concise and informative.
+    - Notification Enhancements: Include notifications about upcoming changes (e.g., water shutdowns) and provide timely updates on reports.

+    **Middle priority**
+    - Map Integration: Integrate a map of dorms and report locations, as well as a map of failures.
+    - Subscription List and Simplification: Implement a subscription list and simplify the subscription system to make it more user-friendly.
+    - Feedback Mechanism: Establish a feedback mechanism to the bot after users leave comments on problems.
+    - Implement Photo Uploads for Reports: Allow users to attach photos to reports for better problem identification.
-    - "Please add a feature to track the status of my report."
+    - Track Report Status: Provide functionality for users to track the approval and resolution status of their reports.
-    - "Sometimes the bot doesn't recognize my commands.
-A bit frustrating."

-  Feedback Session Highlights
+    **Low priority**
+    - Retain Message History: Make sure messages are not deleted and retain the full dialogue history with the bot.
+    Resolve /start Command Issue: Fix the issue where pressing "/start" again does not yield any response.
+    - By implementing these changes based on user feedback, the bot can significantly improve its usability, functionality, and overall user satisfaction.

+    By addressing the feedback and implementing the suggested improvements, we aim to enhance the overall user experience and effectiveness of the dorm trouble reporting Telegram bot.

+     **Website Survey Analysis**

      **Usability:**

-  Users praised the bot's user-friendly interface but suggested adding a tutorial for first-time users.
-  Some users recommended implementing auto-correct for common command errors.
+    <u>Ease of Navigation:</u>

+    - Average Rating: 4.0/5
+    - Users generally found the website easy to navigate, highlighting intuitive navigation through the use of icons and accent colors.

+    <u>Intuitiveness of Searching for Specific Parameters:</u>

+    - Average Rating: 4.0/5
+    - Mixed feedback was received regarding the intuitiveness of searching for specific parameters.
+One user found it highly intuitive, while another user rated it moderately.

+    <u>Encountered Difficulties:</u>

+    - No difficulties were reported by both users in the provided feedback.

+    <u>Time to Find Information:</u>

+    1. <1 min: 1 user
+    2. 1-3 min: 1 user

+    - Most users could find the information they were looking for quickly.

+    <u>Useful or Confusing Features:</u>

+    Useful Features:
+    - The reports section is crucial and well-navigated through icons and accent colors.
+    - Graphs and statistics were found useful by the users who successfully used them.

+    Confusing Features:
+    - The administrators' section was deemed unnecessary by one user, as they questioned the need for all administrators to have access to information about other admins.

     **Functionality:**

-  There was strong support for the notification feature, with suggestions to allow users to customize the frequency and types of notifications they receive.
-  Users expressed interest in a feature to directly contact maintenance or track the progress of their report.
+    <u>Successful Use of Graphs and Statistics:</u>

+    - Both users successfully used the graphs and statistics on the website.

+    <u>Comprehensiveness and Usefulness of Search Parameters:</u>

+    - Average Rating: 3.5/5
+    - Feedback indicates that search parameters are generally comprehensive and useful, though there may be room for improvement.

+    <u>Accuracy and Helpfulness of Statistics:</u>

+    - Average Rating: 4.5/5
+    - Users found the statistics provided to be accurate and helpful.

+    <u>Additional Features Suggested:</u>

+    - Sorting by floor or category: One user suggested implementing sorting features to enhance usability.
+    - Live graphics and immediate repairer call: Another user recommended the addition of - live graphics on the website and the ability to call a repairer directly from the report information.
+    - Confirmation and Notification System: Adding a feature to confirm problems directly from the report page and notify the sender about the problem resolution.

     **Overall Satisfaction:**

+    <u>Website's Performance:</u>

+    - Average Rating: 4.5/5
-  Participants were generally pleased with the bot and appreciated the faster communication of issues.
+    - Users were generally satisfied with the website’s performance.
-  There were requests for more transparency in the maintenance process and quicker follow-up on reported problems.
-  Areas for Improvement
-  Enhanced Guidance: Implement a guided tutorial for new users and more detailed instructions for common commands.
-  Technical Enhancements: Fix bugs related to report submission and command recognition.
-  Additional Features:
-  Allow users to attach photos to their reports.
-  Implement a feature for tracking the status of submitted reports.
-  Enable direct communication with maintenance staff through the bot.
-  Next Steps
-  Technical Updates: Address the reported bugs and enhance command recognition.
-  Feature Implementation: Add photo attachment, report tracking, and direct communication features.
-  User Communication: Inform users about the updates and encourage continued feedback to refine the bot further.

-  By addressing the feedback and implementing the suggested improvements, we aim to enhance the overall user experience and effectiveness of the dorm trouble reporting Telegram bot.
+    <u>Improvement in Managing Dormitory Issues:</u>

+    - Average Rating: 9.0/10
+    - Users felt that the website has significantly improved their ability to manage dormitory issues.

+    <u>Recommendation to Others:</u>

+    - Both users would recommend the website to other dormitory staff.

+    <u>Additional Comments/Suggestions:</u>

+    One user appreciated the user interface, describing it as good and understandable.
+    Another user requested the inclusion of live graphics and the ability to immediately call a repairer from the report information.

+    <u>**Future work:**</u>

+    **High priority:**

+    - Implement Sorting Features: Allow sorting by floor or category to improve the usability of the website.
+    - Add Live Graphics: Integrate live graphics on the website to enhance the user experience.
+    - Repairer Call Feature: Enable immediate calling of a repairer from the report information to streamline the problem resolution process.

+    **Low priority:**

+    - Confirmation and Notification System: Develop a feature to confirm problems directly from the report page and notify the sender about the problem resolution.
+    - Review Administrator Section: Evaluate the necessity of the administrators’ section and consider restricting access to information based on user roles to address concerns about its usefulness.

+    By addressing these key areas based on user feedback, the website can further improve its usability, functionality, and overall user satisfaction.

 ## Roadmap: